LMCache/lmcache.github.io/_posts/2025-02-26-benchmark.md

 As an **open** framework, vLLM Production Stack uses helm and python interface for ease of use and modification.
 As a near-term priority, we welcome **contributions** from the community to add more K8S native support, including **CR-based deployment**, and LoRA management, among others.

 We also welcome **more benchmarks** on different workloads and inclusion of other serving frameworks.
-Contact us in the **#production-stack**[link!] slack channel or LMCache slack today to discuss the future steps!
+Contact us in the **#production-stack** [channel](https://vllm-dev.slack.com/archives/C089SMEAKRA) or LMCache slack today to discuss the future steps!

 Join us to build a future where every application can harness the power of LLM inference—reliably, at scale, and without breaking a sweat.